 Yes, that’s a bit overstated, but honestly: do we all know if the functionality of our webshops is 100% flawless?
 We don’t!
 Often due to a lack of resources, devices or necessary expertise in testing.
 Also, retail sites are highly dynamic with new offers, new products, sales, etc., which makes webshop testing a complex and ongoing necessity.At Testbirds, this is one of our core propositions and testing with the help of the crowd is one successful approach.

 We use the help of a global online community, that tests software under real conditions for user-friendliness (Usability and UX) and functionality (Quality Assurance) issues.
-The Testbirds crowd consists of over 400,000 registered users with more than 650,000 different devices from 193 countries.
 In one of our former blog posts we wrote about the importance of cross-device testing of webshops.
 Of course, a flawless UX across all devices is crucial, especially due to the on-going shift in purchasing towards mobile, but what’s even more important is that the basic functionalities of a webshop actually need to work.
 In this post, we want to explain how exactly this can be tested.

 Test Set-Up – Exploratory Bug Test